 In the 15 years after the Massasoit Ousamequin’s death, his son, Metacomet (later called King Philip), grew more distrustful of the English and eventually led an alliance of tribes into one of the deadliest wars between the native people and the English settlers.
 The war, known as King Philip’s War, spread well beyond the Pokanoket territory into Connecticut, Massachusetts and Maine and lasted from June of 1675 to August of 1676.
-(Click on map to enlarge)
+(Click on map to enlarge).
+Click here for an audio recording of the first 39 pages of that book that Eric Schultz and Michael Tougias published in 1999.

 Because of his friendship with King Philip (above, left), Swansea settler Hugh Cole was warned and managed to escape to Portsmouth before the fighting began.
 The well that he dug next to his house when he returned after the War can be found today along the Bike Path behind the Kickemuit Middle School on the east side of the Kickemuit River.